Is Desert Rafting the Best Rafting?

 Rafting in the desert is where it’s at.
 Floating rain-parched canyons on a ribbon of water makes you feel like a visitor unto another world.
 Hoodoos, petroglyphs, and the peering eyes of amphibians all add to the impression.
 It’s a landscape where the sun burns with physical strength, where the simple act of swimming feels like salvation, and where the rivers flow through bone-dry terrain.

 Not sold on desert rafting?
 These six river trips—some of the best in the country—will convince you otherwise.

-Cataract Canyon: Most of America’s desert Southwest is defined by one river, the Colorado.
+Most of America’s desert Southwest is defined by one river, the Colorado.
 Here that mighty river flows unregulated through Canyonlands National Park.
-Flat water persists through the upper stretch, but once the river meanders through sandstone cliffs it changes character and charges over some of the biggest whitewater in the country.
+Flat water persists through the upper stretch, but once the river meanders through the sandstone cliffs of Cataract Canyon it changes character and charges over some of the biggest whitewater in the country.
 There are three consecutive rapids named Big Drop 1, 2, and 3.
 In high water, they form one continuous roller coaster of unforgettable whitewater.

-The Grand Canyon: Here’s the quintessential American outdoors experience, the crème-de-la-crème, one of the greatest raft trips in the world.
+Here’s the quintessential American outdoors experience, the crème-de-la-crème, one of the greatest rafting trips in the world.
 Over a mile beneath the canyon rim, you float through the geologic heart of this natural marvel.
 The rapids are so big that they have their own rating system—Class 1-10—that goes beyond the typical Class I-V scale.
 Lava Falls is the standard bearer by which all other difficult rapids in the country are judged.
 There’s no doubt that this is a-once-in-a-lifetime river trip.

 Photos from top: Whit Richardson, Justin Bailie, OARS, American Whitewater, James Kaiser, Steve Markle